 Hours for students: Tuesday, 10:00–12:00; address: Institute of Nature Conservation PAS, Adama Mickiewicza 33, 31-120 Kraków.

-- Acts and regulations of the Ministry of Education and Science (only in Polish)
+- The Act of July 20, 2018 – Law on Higher Education and Science (only in Polish)

 - Procedure for awarding the doctoral degree – W. Szafer Institute of Botany PAS (only in Polish)